-Let’s face it, no one wants to compromise their chances of winning by equipping their premium and quality PC with a cheap, generic mouse.
+You don’t want to compromise your chances of winning by equipping your premium and quality gaming PC with a cheap, generic mouse.

 Now, various brands in the tech industry, whether it be Asus or Corsair, are stepping into this niche to provide customers with the best gaming mouse.

 In today’s over saturated market is easy to get confused about which gaming mouse to choose?
 Don’t worry, I will not leave you high and dry.

 After testing 27 different mouse, we have made this top 10 gaming mice reviews of 2018.
 We have looked at a lots of factors like sensor, weight, shape, balance, performance, buttons, extra features and more.

 Please don’t worry about the numbers too much.
 Look for the mouse that’s right for you.

 |Logitech G502 Proteus Spectrum|

 |5||Avago ADNS 3989||105g|

 |Razer Naga Hex V2|